-7. Power supply connectors (20-pin ATXPWR, 4-pin ATX+12V, 4-pin AUX+12V)
+6. ASUS EZ Plug[TM] and ATX power connectors (20-pin ATXPWR, 4-pin ATX+12V, 4-pin AUX+12V)

 These connectors connect to an ATX 12V power supply.
 The plugs from the power supply are designed to fit these connectors in only one orientation.
 Find the proper orientation and push down firmly until the connectors completely fit.